 The application for the Faculty Course Reassignment funds are to be submitted in conjunction with the Catalyst Grant applications.

 October 1 (award notification by October 30) – Granting period: 11/1 - 10/30

 March 1 (award notification by March 30) – Granting period: 4/1 - 3/31

 Faculty Course Reassignment proposals have the same criteria and are awarded by the same competitive review process as Catalyst Grant proposals.
-Apply online through “My Apps”; (using the Catalyst Fund):
+Apply online through MyApps with the Catalyst Grant application.
+Apply Here

 The format for the proposal is almost the same as for the Catalyst proposal but with one notable exception.
 If you plan to apply for the course reassignment funding, you must select the appropriate box on the application form, specify the semester or academic session for that this activity, and provide justification on the provided page.
 The justification should address why the one course reassignment time is necessary for the successful completion of the proposed project.
 In addition, the applicant should briefly discuss how the extra time will be used, as well as the expected demonstrable outcome of the project, such as a book, manuscript, creative performance, conference presentation, external grant proposal, etc. As this one course reassigned time will be supported by the applicant’s Unit and College, it will be reflected on the Workload Plan and/or Faculty Activity Report.